 Working for the Family Business, Bradford Waste Pulling Company (Waste Merchants)

-Photo by Christeyns UK Ltd | Interviewee: Roger Davy
+Photograph: Christeyns UK Ltd | Interviewee: Roger Davy

 Roger Davy | Transcript

 When I got more seniority (my father eventually was persuaded to retire at 76 – only because he lost some fingers in the machine – that was the only reason he went), I never asked anyone to do a job I hadn’t done myself.
 And that was a great advantage.
 And I think it generated some respect, really.
 The thing I would do every morning, from almost the beginning, I would go around saying ‘Good morning’ to everybody.
 We were a family business, you know.
-And the chaps and the ladies who worked for us, they all lived within half a mile or a mile of the mill.
+And the chaps and the ladies who worked for us, they all lived within half a mile or a mile of the mill, in Dudley Hill.
 And they were good and faithful people.
 And cheerful.

 AD: Did people tend to stay with you for quite a long time?